kyclark/metagenomics-book/problems/py-strings/README.md

 12
 0
 100
+$ ./gc2.py file-that-does-not-exist
+"file-that-does-not-exist" is not a file
 ```

 # Sequence trimmer

-Write a script "trim.py" that takes:
+Write a script that takes:

 1. either sequence or a filename from the command line (required)
 2. sequence length (optional, default = 5)